cohiee/Spotify-Playlist-to-MP3/README.md

 ```
 ### Download Settings

-In main.py, you can modify:
+In spotify_downloader.py, you can modify:

-- DOWNLOAD_FOLDER: Change download location
 - Audio quality settings in download_yt_as_mp3()
 - Search parameters in search_yt()